• Skip to primary navigation

 The Health Benefits of Green Foods

 Another important ingredient in green foods, especially leafy greens, is nitrate.
-This is not the kind found in deli meats but the one that boosts nitric oxide levels in the body.
+This is not the kind found in deli meats, but the one that boosts nitric oxide levels in the body.
 When consumed, nitrates are converted into nitric oxide.

 The Importance of Nitric Oxide

 Nitric oxide’s role extends beyond cardiovascular health; it supports immune system function, helps regulate blood sugar levels, and enhances athletic performance by improving oxygen delivery to muscles.
-Dietary choices can boost nitric oxide production, particularly eating foods rich in nitrates, such as leafy greens, beets, and garlic.
+Dietary choices can boost nitric oxide production, particularly by eating foods rich in nitrates, such as leafy greens, beets, and garlic.

 Check out these other articles related to leafy greens and superfoods.